 Number of servers: 400+ | Server locations: 70+ | IP addresses: N/A | Maximum devices supported: 5

 If you want a VPN service that will not affect your download speeds, consider KeepSolid.
 It offers a wide variety of clients, covering Windows, mac, iOS, Android, Linux as well as Windows 10 Mobile.
 Other devices can be set up, too, as the service offers clear instructions for other users.

 KeepSolid does not support torrents, so file sharers might want to look elsewhere.

 Things could be a bit better in terms of privacy, though.
 Our testing has shown that the service does some session logging, and there have been a few DNS leaks.

 Those interested in giving it a shot will be pleased to see a seven-day trial and a seven-day money back guarantee.
-There are also three different price plans, with the annual one being quite competitive.
+There are also four different price plans, with the two-year one being quite competitive.
 Here’s what it offers: